Thank you for contacting

 New York's Empire State Child Credit Expands State Relief

-New York State supplements the federal benefit through the Empire State Child Credit, which applies to qualifying children ages 16 and under.
-The credit is available to eligible full-year and part-year residents of New York.
+New York State supplements the federal benefit through the Empire State Child Credit, which is available to full-year New York State residents with at least one qualifying child under age 17 as of December 31 of the tax year.

 New York State Filing Requirements